BRAIN-TO/GIRFReco.jl/README.md

     * `add ImageUtils`
     * `add MRICoilSensitivities`
     * `add FileIO`
-9. Use command `instantiate` in Julia package manager to install all of the dependenies.
+9. Use command `instantiate` in Julia package manager to install all of the dependencies.
+This may be all you need to do (i.e you might be able to skip steps 7,8).
 10. Open the demo script `joss_demo.jl` under the folder `docs/lit/examples/`, make sure to set `rootProjPath` as the folder that stores demo data, then run it in Julia REPL.

 ## Example Results